hashicorp/terraform-website/content/source/docs/cloud/cost-estimation/gcp.html.md

 -> **Note:** Terraform Enterprise requires GCP credentials to support cost estimation.
 These credentials are configured at the instance level, not the organization level.
 See the [Application Administration docs](/docs/enterprise/admin/integration.html) for more details.

-Below is a list of resources that cost estimation supports so far.
-Resources that incur costs are marked as such; other resources do not have costs associated with them.

 ## Handled Resources

-The following are priceable resources:
+Below is a list of resources that cost estimation supports:

 * google_compute_disk
 * google_compute_instance